Five of the top places to walk your dog in and around Newcastle this Spring

 Jesmond Dene

-One of the best known open public spaces in the city, Jesmond Dene has something for everyone.
-From a children’s play area to the Jesmond Food Market which sets up along Armstrong Bridge two Saturdays each month, in addition to a series of paths which spen the length of the site.
+One of the best open public spaces in the city, Jesmond Dene has something for everyone.
+From a children’s play area to the Jesmond Food Market on Armstrong Bridge twice a month in addition to a series of paths which span the length of the site there is lots on offer.

-As Spring approaches, the area springs into life with the huge variety of plants preparing for the warmer weather.
+As the warm weather approaches, the area bursts into life with plenty of shade for the furriest of dogs.

-Fans of long walks can start at Ouseburn’s City Stadium before crossing Newington Road and approaching the park from the south, heading north as far as they and their pet are willing to go.
+Fans of long walks can start at Ouseburn’s City Stadium before crossing Newington Road and approaching the park from the south.

 Tyne Riverside Country Park